We can't find the internet

 City Markets & Country Wine

 On our first full day in Thessaloniki, we’ll start by enjoying a traditional breakfast at our hotel before traveling across the city to visit the city’s markets, including a historic century-old marketplace which has been recently renovated.
-Here we’ll be introduced to the agricultural bounty of the region and meet some of the market’s veteran vendors.
-While in the market we’ll enjoy an introduction to some of Greece’s most famous flavors, from honey to olives and wild herbs, through the handiwork of its finest artisans.
-Afterwards Carolina will lead us through the heart of Thessaloniki on a tour exploring the history and culture of the city, along with its excellent local specialties, such as the sinfully custardy phyllo pie bougatsa.
-We'll collect edible delights along the way and finish up with a grand dinner cooked by Carolina, using the ingredients collected during our walk.
+Along the way, we’ll taste some of the region’s specialties, including local olive oils, Greek coffee and bougatsa, Thessaloniki’s custardy phyllo pie.
+At the markets, we’ll get an introduction to some of Greece’s foundational flavors, from honey and olives to wild herbs, through the handiwork of local artisans.
+We’ll collect edible delights along the way and finish with a cooking class led by Carolina, using ingredients gathered during our walk.
+The result will be a sumptuous dinner paired with bold northern Greek wines.

 Day 3